paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

 ## Accomplishments
 - Added parameter string to benchmarks
 - Metered flops benchmarks (see `tests/data/benchmark_flops_*.json`)
+- Investigated current state of how we calculate things:
+  - port usage is a geometric mean
+  - everything else is a 'saturation' which is calculated in 'fhv_perfmon::calculate_saturation' and uses the 'sum' of flops and bandwidth measures
+- made visualization work even if there is data missing
+- re-ran flops benchmarks while measuring all groups needed for a good diagram

 ## Questions
+- What does the measurement of the flops benchmark tell you? to mee it seems as we expect, with ports 0 and 1 highly saturated.
 - Feeling like I don't have much of a direction: what's the vision for this semester?
   - I know the next few steps, but I want to have something in mind that I'm working towards
+  - Apply to graph problems?
+- How much do you want me to worry about making this code readable and well documented for whoever comes after me?
 - Codebase feels really messy, in general things feel unstable.
   - First time I tried to run the flops benchmark and meter it, got "WARN:
     Skipping region region_flops_sp-0 for evaluation."
 Which seems to just *keep